 For a deeper investigation of Astrill VPN, read our Astrill VPN review.

-VPNs blocked in China
+VPNs that are blocked in China

 If you’re going to China for business or travel, make sure you download the VPN client before your trip.
 Otherwise, you’ll find most VPN sites blocked, while app marketplaces mostly offer harmful VPN apps and ban good ones.

-Blocked apps, websites in China
+Blocked apps and websites in China

 Chinese ISPs have blocked many websites, apps, and online services that we take for granted in the West.
-The basic reasons for these blocks are twofold:
+The reasons for these blocks are twofold:

 - China wants to limit the information available to citizens